Apply for a motor dealer broker licence

 - auction vehicles or other goods unless you hold an chattel auctioneer licence.

-To be eligible for a motor dealer licence, you must be 18 years or over.
+To be eligible for a motor dealer licence, you must be 18 or older.

 You are not suitable for a licence if you: